florianneukirchen/scipy_filters/README.md

 # SciPy filter pack for QGIS
-Experimental QGIS plugin providing access to [SciPy](https://scipy.org/) filters via the processing toolbox.
+QGIS plugin providing access to [SciPy](https://scipy.org/) filters via the processing toolbox.
 SciPy offers a range of highly optimised algorithms for i.e. [multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html) and [signal processing](https://docs.scipy.org/doc/scipy/tutorial/signal.html), and some can be useful to analyze raster layers.

 Includes raster filters such as:
 - Convolution with a custom kernel